-In 2020-21 (during Covid) this den began as a combined group of first and second graders.
-The group bonded under the leadership of Margaret Campbell and Scott Granger who have built it into an enthusiastic and conscientious group of about 8 boys now in either 3rd or 4th grade.
-The den meets every other Wednesday evening from 6:15 to 7:30 in the MRE Cafeteria beginning September 14th.
+The 2023-24 Bears Den is a spirited group of 10 boys led by Mark Renczkowski and Shawn Kerr.
+The den meets every other Wednesday evening from 6:15 to 7:30 in the Luther Burbank Cafeteria beginning September 13th.
 Newcomers may join at any time during the year – they are never ‘behind.’

-Den meetings are built around “Adventures,” or units of learning activities.
-In every activity, boys do their best* to earn Adventure-specific Belt Loops which they can proudly add to their uniform belt as they progress towards earning their Bear or Webelos Badge at the conclusion of the year.
+Bears Den meetings are built around “Adventures,” or units of learning activities.
+In every activity, boys do their best* to earn Adventure-specific Belt Loops which they can proudly add to their uniform belt as they progress towards earning their Bear Badge at the conclusion of the year.

 This year’s Adventures are: